Audie Norris: Coaching career

 During his basketball coaching career, Norris has served as an assistant coach for the Jackson State Tigers, head coach of the Saint Joseph Catholic High School girls basketball team, assistant basketball coach of the Tougaloo College girls basketball team, head coach of the Jackson State Lady Tigers, assistant coach of the Jackson Rage Pro team, head coach at Genesis One Christian Prep School, and head coach of the New Horizon Preparatory School.
 He has also had coaching appearances with the National Basketball Association, Top 100 Camp, Uariachi Hoop Camp, 5-Star Basketball Camp, Mo Williams Skill Development Camp, and the Emvipi Foundation Academy.

 Since 2012, he has also worked at his camps and basketball clinics worldwide, in countries such as Spain, Senegal, Greece, South Africa, and at the annual summer Audie Norris Basketball Camp, which is held at L'Hospitalet de Llobregat, in Barcelona.

 In 2014, Norris signed with the Spanish ACB League team CDB Sevilla, as an assistant coach.
 However, he was officially listed as the team's head coach, instead of Scott Roth, whose coaching license had not yet been processed by the Liga ACB.
 He was hired to coach the team's post players, two of whom later went on to play in the NBA: Kristaps Porziņģis and Willy Hernangómez.

-In 2016, Norris took over as the head coach of the Jump10 Elite Training Camp, and he then served as the head coach of the Chinese team that was participating at the World Jump10 Hoops Challenge in Shanghai, where the team finished in 4th place.
+In 2016, Norris took over as the head coach of the Jump10 Elite Training Camp, and he then served as the head coach of the Chinese team that was participating in the World Jump10 Hoops Challenge in Shanghai, where the team finished in 4th place.
 In September 2016, Norris worked for a month coaching the post players of the Chinese Basketball Association team Guangzhou Long-Lions.
 Two of those players were sent to the Spanish league team Movistar Estudiantes.